fredemmott/HTCC/README.md

 The PointCTRL finger-mounted buttons can be used (with the HMS being used as a dongle, not as a tracker).

-Other devices can also be used if Windows considers them a joystick/gamepad with a VID+PID: Take a look at [docs/settings.md] - you will need to specify:
+Other devices can also be used if Windows considers them a joystick/gamepad with a VID+PID - take a look at [docs/settings.md].

-- `PointCtrlVID`
-- `PointCtrlPID`
-- `PointCtrlFCUButtonL1` - 'left click' button, left hand
-- `PointCtrlFCUButtonL2` - 'right click' button, left hand
-- `PointCtrlFCUButtonL3` - 'middle click' button, left hand
-- `PointCtrlFCUButtonR1` - 'left click' button, left hand
-- `PointCtrlFCUButtonR2` - 'right click' button, left hand
-- `PointCtrlFCUButtonR3` - 'middle click' button, left hand

-The first 'joystick' button is button 0, the second is button 1, etc.

 ## Installation and setup

-**DONT**.
-This is an experiment and not ready for general use.

 - [Downloads](https://github.com/fredemmott/hand-tracked-cockpit-clicking/releases/latest)
 - [Getting started](docs/getting%20started.md)